 1. Introduction

-Bash arrays are powerful data structures and can be very useful when we handle collections of files or strings.
+Bash arrays are powerful data structures and can be useful when handling collections of files or strings.

-In this tutorial, we’re going to explore how to use them.
+In this tutorial, we’re going to explore how to use Bash arrays.

 2. Types of Arrays